fbpx

 Make sure you give it enough water during dry spells but do not overwater it either.
 Aim for about 1 inch per week, depending on soil type (sandy soils require more frequent watering than clay-based ones).
 Additionally, try not to wet foliage frequently while irrigating since this could lead to fungal diseases developing down the line.

-Bobo hydrangeas for sale
+bobo hydrangeas for sale

 Always check new plants for good health before bringing them home